Take the Chronic Migraine Quiz. It’s quick! Just 7 questions.

 Congratulations on completing the Chronic Migraine Quiz and taking this important step!

-- If your doctor diagnoses you with Chronic Migraine, stand up to it and ask about preventing headaches and migraines before they even start with BOTOX®
+Talk about the number of headaches and migraines you have and how they affect your life.
+If your doctor diagnoses you with Chronic Migraine, stand up to it and ask about preventing headaches and migraines before they even start with BOTOX®.

 Select all that apply